dimforge/nalgebra.rs/docs/decompositions_and_lapack.md

 implemented in pure Rust or available as bindings to a Fortran Lapack implementation (refer to the section on [nalgebra-lapack](#lapack-integration)).
-In this section, we present decompositions implemented in pure Rust for **real** matrices (complex matrices are not supported yet):
+In this section, we present decompositions implemented in pure Rust for **real or complex** matrices:

 Decomposition            | Factors                   | Rust methods
 -------------------------|---------------------------|--------------